audit4j/audit4j-demo/audit4j-demo-spring-petclinic/readme.md

-# Spring PetClinic Sample Application
+# Audit4j Integration for Spring PetClinic Sample Application

+## Used Audit4j modules:

+* Audit4j Core
+* Audit4j Spring Integration
+* Audit4j Database Integration

 ## What does it look like?
 -spring-petclinic has been deployed here on cloudfoundry: http://demo-spring-petclinic.cfapps.io/